 Chapter I: How to pick the proper social media channels for B2B lead generation

 You can utilize numerous social media platforms simultaneously to increase effectiveness and outreach—provided you use each one correctly.

 Furthermore, LinkedIn is where most professionals, industry leaders, and even your competitors congregate, so engaging with LinkedIn can be beneficial in building relationships with your prospects via daily updates without necessarily spamming them.
 Consequently, putting more of your lead generation efforts into monitoring and maintaining this platform makes a lot of sense.

 Another social media channel to consider is Twitter.
 With millions of people on this network, you can deliver specific information in a short yet shareable message, along with links in real-time.
 While it may not be as influential as LinkedIn, it can help engage with communities and amplify your brand presence.

-Some B2B companies do not use Facebook for their lead generation efforts, but there are still a good amount of B2B corporations that use it in further showcasing their organization’s culture.
+Some B2B companies don’t use Facebook for lead generation, but there are still a good amount of B2B corporations that use it to further showcase their organization’s culture.
 More detailed information about particular products, services, events, and other relevant updates are posted on Facebook, which can be complemented with images or videos, too.

 Aside from these three networks, there are still other social media channels that B2B marketers can use for lead generation, such as Instagram, Pinterest, and Google+.
 Each platform has its advantages and disadvantages and some will work better than others depending on your company’s industry and positioning.
 So identifying the best ones to support your lead generation goals is crucial to getting the most out of your promotional efforts.